silvermine/videojs-chromecast/README.md

 ## How do I use it?

-The `@silvermine/videojs-chromecast` plugin includes 3 types of assets: javascript, CSS, and images.
+The `@silvermine/videojs-chromecast` plugin includes 3 types of assets: JavaScript, CSS, and images.

-You can either build the plugin locally and use the assets that are output from the build process directly, or you can install the plugin as an npm module, include the javascript and SCSS source in your project using a Common-JS module loader and SASS build process, and copy the images from the image source folder to your project.
+You can either build the plugin locally and use the assets that are output from the build process directly, or you can install the plugin as an NPM module, include the JavaScript and SCSS source in your project using a Common-JS module loader and SASS build process, and copy the images from the image source folder to your project.

 Note that regardless of whether you are using this plugin via the pre-built JS or as a